zocker-160/xcom-protocol/README.md

 # xcom-protocol

-Python library implementing Studer-Innotec Xcom protocol for Xcom-232i and Xcom-LAN.
+Python library implementing Studer-Innotec Xcom protocol for Xcom-232i and Xcom-LAN (TCP/UDP).

 NOTE: This lib is still WiP, so functionality is still limited, but feel free to create a [pull request](https://github.com/zocker-160/xcom-protocol/pulls) if you want to contribute ;)